Home Bluetooth Ear Bud Reviews 16 Bluetooth Headphones & IEMS Ranked Worst To First

 Noticing the trend?

-The more you listen the more you start to feel as if you’re almost listening to music underwater.
+The more you listen the more you start to feel as if you’re listening to music underwater.

 Vocals and instruments tend to get drowned out (no pun intended), and the treble, while again not becoming strident, lacks zip and zest.